MaiJi97/Leetcode/README.md

    Usually through recursion, but can also use a non recursive / iterative approach through Stack </br>
    1. Create an empty stack S.
-   2. Initialize current node as root
+   2. Push root node to S
    3. Push the current node to S and set current to its left child until current is NULL
    4. If current is NULL and stack is not empty then
       1) Pop the top item from the stack (LIFO)